Anomaly detection for generic failure monitoring in robotic assembly, screwing and manipulation: Experimental Evaluation

 \subsection{Implementation details}

 For model initialization, a preliminary hyperparameter search yielded the following configuration: window size $T=100$, batch size 25, latent dimension 15, and 500 training epochs.
 The encoder comprises three fully connected layers with 30 units each (see \autoref{fig:framework}), using SELU activation functions as introduced in \cite{klambauer2017self}, followed by a latent bottleneck.
 The decoder mirrors this architecture.
 The proposed approach is implemented in Python 3.11 using JAX \cite{jax2018github} as ML framework.
 For experimental deployment, Robot Operating System (ROS) is used - specifically, ROS Noetic and ROS 2 Humble \cite{doi:10.1126/scirobotics.abm6074}.
 To acquire experimental data, relevant ROS topics are recorded using rosbags.
 During inference, a ROS node initializes the trained model and processes incoming sensor data in real time using sliding windows.
 The robot’s motion is immediately stopped upon detection of an anomaly.
-During data collection, additional labels are manually annotated at the timestamps corresponding to anomaly occurrences to facilitate the evaluation of model performance.
+The specific inputs used for each task during training, inference and validation (\autoref{fig:roc}) are shown in Table \ref{tab:input_signals}.
+During data collection, individual time steps ($\mathbf{x}_{t}$) are manually labeled as anomalous to support model evaluation.
+During validation, sliding windows ($\mathbf{w}_{t}$) of the data are processed and classified as anomalous if any value within the window exceeds the predefined feature-wise anomaly threshold.
+As a result, the occurrence of a single anomalous time step is sufficient to cause the entire window to be labeled as anomalous.
 The code repository is available at \url{https://gitlab.cc-asp.fraunhofer.de/ipk_aut/techmodules/encoder_dynamics}.